fybrik/fybrik/pkg/adminconfig/soft_policies.md

 ### Weights

+- Each attribute defined in a specific policy has a weight.
+When a policy refers to multiple attributes, an optimization strategy for the given context is defined by prioritizing some attributes over the others according to the defined weights.
 - A default value is 1.0
 - All weights in a decision are normalized, i.e. weights 1, 0.5 and 0.5 result in weights 0.5, 0.25 and 0.25 respectively.

 ### Conflict resolution

-In case of more than one optimization strategy, the first one takes precedence, and the others are ignored.
+In case of more than one optimization strategy for a given context, the first one takes precedence, and the others are ignored.
 In the future version there will be a priority assigned to a rule, and the strategy with the highest priority will be chosen.